Compare & Buy Car, Bike and Health Insurance Online - InsuranceDekho

 • Cost-Effective Insurance Plan: The coverage provided to a policyholder under third-party liability insurance is cost-effective in regards to the cost and payable premium amount.
 Irrespective of the fact whether it has to be used as an important or as an add-on part of the basic insurance cover, it completely benefits the car owner.
 However, when calculating the compensation amount, the annual income of the car owner is considered.

 • Simple, Seamless and Quick Insurance Buying Process: The buying procedure of third-party insurance is a very simple and swift process.
-Any person can easily purchase the third-party insurance cover online from the comfort of their home or any other place.
+Any person can easily purchase the third-party insurance for car online from the comfort of their home or any other place.
 Moreover, the policyholder can also choose to get their insurance plan renewed online easily by following the simple instructions laid by the insurance company or web insurance aggregator.

-• Offers Financial Assistance against Legal Liabilities: Legal liabilities arising towards a third party property or person can be extremely financially draining and at times can even result in bankruptcy in case the vehicle owner is unable to pay for the damage or loss to the third party.
+• Offers Financial Assistance against Legal Liabilities: Legal liabilities arising towards a third party property damage (TPPD) or person can be extremely financially draining and at times can even result in bankruptcy in case the vehicle owner is unable to pay for the damage or loss to the third party.
 This is when a third-party insurance plan comes to the aid as it offers the policyholder with much-needed financial assistance and helps them in paying off the third-party liability without robbing them of their savings.

 How to Buy Third Party Car Insurance Online?